Free Shipping on all orders over $149

 Alzheimer's and Dementia

-Sometimes women connect common menopausal symptoms like brain fog and forgetfulness with dementia which is a legitimate worry given the statistics.
-Indeed, dementia has taken over from heart disease as the number one killer of women in Australia and in New Zealand it affects over 70,000 Kiwis.
-Lisa Genova Below is a wonderful TED talk
+Sometimes women connect common menopausal symptoms like brain fog and forgetfulness with dementia, which is a legitimate worry given the statistics.
+Indeed, according to Dr Karen Coates, dementia has taken over from heart disease as the number one killer of women in Australia and in New Zealand.
+And it affects over 70,000 Kiwis.
+Lisa Genova

 The brain